ivgiuliani/discord-tfl/README.md

 ## Running the bot

 You need:

-* a client id and a bot token for discord itself, you can get them by registering the application on Discord.
+* a client id and a bot token for Discord, you can get them by registering the application on Discord.
 * an application id and key by registering on the TfL API website

-Then the bot can be run with (assuming you've set it up it with `bundler`):
+Then the bot can be started with (assuming you've set it up it with `bundler`):

     env DISCORD_CLIENT_ID='<your client id>' \
         DISCORD_TOKEN='<your bot token>' \